danielshoo/algorithm_showcase/README.md

 ### [UNDER DEVELOPMENT]
 There are currently no algorithms being showcased in this project and there is no reason to run it except to see the nginx server running. <br />
-If you are interested in seeing what algorithms are to come, see the `docker/web/app/frontend/js/lib` directorys where the following aglgorithms were implemented:
+If you are interested in seeing what algorithms are to come, see the `docker/web/app/frontend/js/lib` directories where the following algorithms were implemented:
 1. insertionSort
 2. quickSort
 3. mergeSort